 • Add the mixture to hot boiling milk and mix quickly.
 After a few moments, the cream starts to thicken.
 Cook for about 1 minute and then let it cool completely.

-• Once the cream is cooled completely add 200g of soft butter (at room temperature) into a mixer and beat until soft and fluffy.
+• Once the cream is cooled completely, add 200g of soft butter (at room temperature) into a bigger bowl or a mixer and beat until soft and fluffy.
 Then add the cream into the beaten butter 1 spoon at a time while still mixing.

 • Place one part of the baked dough on a flat surface and spread it over with the vanilla cream.
 Then cover with the top layer.